wp-plugins/threewp-broadcast/readme.txt

 == Changelog ==

 = 2.10 20131121 =
-* New: Duplicate broadcasting data check in maintenance.
+* New: Duplicate broadcast data check in maintenance.
 * New: WooCommerce plugin is now available in the premium pack.
 * Fix: Loading of CSS and JS from non-standard path.
 * Fix: Check that the thumbnail is an image before setting it.